img-pro/bandwidth-saver/readme.txt

 == Changelog ==

 = 0.2.0 =
+* New: Updated pricing model — bandwidth is now the primary metric
+* New: All paid plans now include custom domain support
+* New: Free tier upgraded to 100 GB bandwidth/month
 * Security: API keys are now encrypted at rest in the database
 * Security: Added rate limiting to prevent brute-force attacks on admin actions
 * Security: Stricter validation of CDN domains (blocks IPs, localhost, reserved domains)